Battle off Horaniu: Aftermath

 As a result of the battle, a total of five Japanese auxiliary ships were sunk.
 This included two subchasers, two motor torpedo boats, and one powered barge with an unknown number of personnel killed or injured.
-In addition, two destroyers, Hamakaze and Isokaze, were slightly damaged, although this was not significant and both took part in further actions three days later.
+Two destroyers, Hamakaze and Isokaze, were slightly damaged, although this was not significant and both took part in further actions three days later.
 Despite these losses, the Japanese saved the majority of their barges which spent 18 August quietly lying in hiding along the northern coast of Vella Lavella and were subsequently able to land 390 troops on 19 August.
 These personnel established a barge base at Horaniu, while Ijuin's force returned to Rabaul believing that they had sunk one U.S. destroyer.

 The Japanese withdrawal in the central Solomons continued throughout August and September.
 After Baanga Island was evacuated on 22 August, the Japanese garrison withdrew to Arundel Island, and over the course of a month they fought a series of delaying actions there until late September.
 Meanwhile, on Vella Lavella, Horaniu fell to Allied forces on 14 September, while the base's 600 personnel were pushed into a small perimeter on the northwestern part of the island.
 They were withdrawn on the night of 6–7 October, along with almost 10,000 troops that were evacuated from Kolombangara to Choisel and Bougainville.